rickyree/personal-projects/README.md

 ## Introduction
 Hi, I'm Rick.

-I'm a uni student studying biomed who recently got into coding.
+I'm a uni student studying biomed who codes for fun.

 I like simple solutions to complex problems.
 I have been using R and python to organize and draw conclusions from big data.